DevOpsGHZ/M3-Deployment/README.md

 We have two servers, namely staging server and production server.
 Initially, the proxy will route 80% traffic to production server, 20% to staging server.

-If any of the below hehaviors are detected on a server, the proxy will route all the traffic to another stable server and send an email to notify the developer:
+If any of the below hehaviors are detected on a server:

 * cpu > 50%
 * mem > 90%
 * latency > 400ms

+The proxy will route all the traffic to another stable server and send an email to notify the developer.
+The email fucntion is implement using package [nodemailer](https://github.com/andris9/Nodemailer).

 When we are deplyoing to the production server, all the traffic will be routed to staging server.
 After that 80% of the traffic will be routed to production server.